jdevfullstack/jdevfullstack/README.md

 And I want to share these things with you.
 So, please leave a star or fork any repo that you think is helpful / informative / worth it.
-It means a lot to me, thanks.
+It means a lot to me.
+Thanks.

 *visit all my public repos:*